Our May Plans

 Add that to the list of things to get done before closing.

-Since there was nothing I could do about the tree, I spent Wednesday researching and calling the various mail services in Sioux Falls South Dakota.
-We had decided to change our residency to South Dakota after our house sold.
-We picked Your Best Address (YBA) and began the process to open our mailbox.
+Since there was nothing I could do about the tree, I spent Wednesday researching and calling the various mail services in Sioux Falls, South Dakota.
+We decided to change our residency to South Dakota after our house was sold.
+After picking Your Best Address (YBA), I began the process of opening our mailbox.

 By Wednesday evening, I was using a cane to walk around the RV.

-Thursday I spent a good portion of my morning with a heating pad and ice packs.
+On Thursday, I spent a good portion of my morning with a heating pad and ice packs.
 In the afternoon, I drove to the library to use the internet.
 The fairground campground did not have WiFi, and I didn’t want to use all our data working on the blog.
-I parked as close as I could to the entrance and walked slowly and carefully, with my laptop bag over my shoulder.
+I parked the car as close as I could to the front entrance, then walked slowly and carefully towards the door with my laptop bag over my shoulder.

 Andy joined me at the library after work.
-He wasn’t there long before his phone rang.
+He hadn’t been there very long when his phone rang.
 Seeing it was his recruiter, he walked outside to talk.
 When Andy returned a few minutes later, I knew something was wrong by the look on his face.

 Unexpected News